 Sri Lanka, Sweden, Thailand, Turkey, the UAE, the UK, the US, and

 The M203 is still produced by its various manufacturers,

-even now after nearly 50 years of continuous mass production.
+even now after over 50 years of continuous mass production.
 New

 example costs between $1 000 and $2 000.

 In US service, the M203 is slated to be replaced in the 2020s

 by the M320, another 40 mm underbarrel grenade launcher.